Default Case Studies in the Municipal Market

 Moody’s data shows municipal defaults remain rare (senior living and local government special districts accounted for 60% of 191 missed payments in 2022).
 But rare does not mean impossible.
 The patterns from Detroit, Puerto Rico, Jefferson County, and California cities repeat: overleveraged capital structures, political constraints on adjustment, and complexity that masks underlying weakness.

-The durable lesson from every major municipal default: the bonds that failed typically showed warning signs years before technical default.
+The takeaway from every major municipal default: the bonds that failed typically showed warning signs years before technical default.
 The investors who got hurt were those who assumed ratings told the whole story.

 Source: Moody’s Municipal Default Studies; MSRB EMMA filings; Federal Reserve research on Municipal Liquidity Facility